Sushi Labeling Done Right: Speed, Accuracy, and Compliance

 For operators expanding sushi programs, the question is not simply whether labels are being applied.
 It is whether the labeling process can keep up with the speed, precision, and visibility the category requires.

-Sushi labeling done right is not simply about compliance.
-It is about building a system that helps freshness, accuracy, and service speed hold together when operational pressure increases.
+Sushi labeling done right is not only about compliance.
+It is about helping freshness, accuracy, and service speed hold together when operational pressure increases.